 VAS were first installed in the county in 2003.
 The majority relate to speed limits, however they can also be used to warn drivers of an approaching hazard such as a junction, crossroads or sharp bend.
 They are powered by mains electricity from a public power supply i.e. a street lighting column, or by solar panels.

+Some signs are funded from our Casualty Reduction Programme.
 These are identified by our Road Safety Team and targeted largely to maximise potential casualty reduction, based on the reported five year injury accident history.

+Other signs are funded from other budgets.
 These follow the general guidance within the VAS funding criteria document.
 The extent of provision will depend on their ability to support Local Transport Plan priorities and available funding.

 Externally funded signs

 Where there is no, or minimal casualty history but there is evidence to show a higher degree of non-compliance with the speed limit, a town or parish council and occasionally businesses, can fund VAS as low-cost accident prevention measure.
 The speed reduction from VAS enable communities to benefit from externally funded sites which would otherwise be beyond the resources of this Authority.
-See our page on externally funded traffic schemes for more information.